 This prevents search engines from indexing multiple variations and consolidates ranking signals to a single URL.

-Since no test should last forever — as we’ll see below — it’s important to show Google that any redirect isn’t permanent.
+Since no test should last forever — as we’ll see below — it’s important to show search engines that any redirect isn’t permanent.

 This is where the 302 redirect comes in.